-1) Performance Spiking Wavefront: The processing time for the propagation of the spiking wavefront depends on the utilized hardware, on the complexity of the SNN, and on the computational costs of the neuron model.
+1) Performance Spiking Wavefront: The processing time for the propagation of the spiking wavefront depends on the utilized hardware1, on the complexity of the SNN, and on the computational costs of the neuron model.
 In the present examples, the complexity is driven by the amount of place cells required to map the traversal costs of the environment, see Fig. 10a.
-The experimental setup defines the edge length L of the maze and the degree of freedoms the agent can move, in this case, four or eight cardinal points C. For large mazes, the order of the synaptic connections is $\mathcal{O}(CL^2)$ .
-For instance, a maze with an edge length L=32 has 1k neurons and 8k connections.
+The experimental setup defines the edge length L of the maze and the degree of freedoms the agent can move, in this case, four or eight cardinal points C. For large mazes, the order of the synaptic connections is $\mathcal{O}(C L^2)$.
+For instance, a maze with an edge length L = 32 has 1k neurons and 8k connections.
+To measure the performance of the wavefront propagation, we activated the place cell at the top-left of each maze used in the experiments S = (1, 1) and measured the processing time when the bottom-right E = (L, L) was reached, e.g. S=(1,1) and E=(13,13) for Boone, Tolman, and Morris mazes.

-GPU: NVIDIA Titan Xp, CPU: Intel Xeon E5-2667 v4 3.2 GHz
+1GPU: NVIDIA Titan Xp, CPU: Intel Xeon E5-2667 v4 3.2 GHz